 Here’s one for anyone that hates putting tents up and down, the Overwhelming Pop-Up Camping Tent.

-Unlike with other tents that claim to be ‘pop-up’ tents but actually take a fair amount of jiggling around, assembling this tent really is a matter of throwing it out and watching a fully formed tent sprout before your eyes.
+Unlike with other three person tents that claim to be ‘pop-up’ tents but actually take a fair amount of jiggling around, assembling this tent really is a matter of throwing it out and watching a fully formed tent sprout before your eyes.

 This tent sleeps 3-4 people, but don’t worry if you’re the party animal of the group – you can climb in later without stamping on anyone that’s sleeping thanks to the inclusion of a front and a back door.
 You can use the mesh lining on the doors and windows for ventilation or take in the scenery, but don’t worry if you like your privacy, there are double privacy curtains on the doors if you need them and you can close the privacy curtains on the windows from the inside.